k-mcc/k-mcc/README.md

 ### Hi there 👋

-Here you can find some of my most creative personal projects.
-My last one included algorithms that create customized playlists in Spotify.
+You can find some of my most creative personal projects here.
 Explore my code!
+- Currently, I'm working on a project that generates a dynamic visual representation of songs using Java Swing and an API for song lyrics.
+I've been very interested in creating art through code lately.
+- My previous project included algorithms that create customized playlists in Spotify.

 <!--
 **k-mcc/k-mcc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.